dbalsom/marty_tools/bus_sniffer/captures/area5150/README.md

-* Area5150 Lake Effect
+# Area5150 Lake Effect

-This is a (4.77Mhz * 2) capture of the Lake effect from Area5150.
-(The end credits effect) It includes execution from a little ways into the loader routine, through CREDITS.COM CS:100 and includes a few frames of the effect itself at CS:400.
+This is a (4.77Mhz * 2) logic dump of the Lake effect from Area5150, downsampled from a 50Mhz source capture.
+It includes execution from a little ways into the loader routine, through CREDITS.COM CS:100 and includes a few frames of the effect itself at CS:400.